uwuleng/build-test-arch/README.md

 # How to use

 * Repository clone into **/build** directory.
-* Distribution is debian created by debootstrap.
+* Distribution is archlinux created by debootstrap.